Mango Pickle Recipe | Aam ka Achar

 Instructions

-• Cut and clean 1 kilograms of raw mangoes into pieces.
-Remember, don't remove the skin; it adds flavor!
+• Cut and clean 1 kg of raw mangoes into pieces.
+(Pro tip: Do not peel the mangoes; keep the skin.)

-• After 24 hours, remove any excess water that might be there.
+• After 24 hours, uncover and remove the excess water.

-• Sun-dry all the mango pieces.
-You can do this by leaving them out in the sun for 2-3 hours a day or under a fan for 7-8 hours.
+• Sun-dry all the mangoes for 2–3 hours a day or 7–8 hours under a fan.

-• Time to prepare the spice mix!
-In a frying pan, add 4 tablespoons of fennel seeds, 1 tablespoon of coriander seeds, 1 teaspoon of fenugreek seeds, ½ tablespoon of black peppercorn, ½ tablespoon of cumin seeds, yellow mustard, and black mustard.
-Sauté them for a few minutes, then stir for 1 minute.
+• Now make the spice mix.
+In a frying pan, add 4 tbsp fennel seeds, 1 tbsp coriander seeds, 1 tsp fenugreek seeds, ½ tbsp black peppercorn, ½ tbsp cumin seeds, yellow mustard, black mustard, and sauté for a few minutes.
+Stir for 1 minute.

-• Put this spice mix onto a plate and let it cool for a minute.
+• Transfer this to a plate and let it cool for 1 minute.

-• Heat up 1 cup of mustard oil and let it cool.
-Mix in 1½ tablespoons of red chili powder and 1½ tablespoons of Kashmiri red chili powder.
+• Heat 1 cup of mustard oil and let it cool.
+Then add 1½ tbsp of red chili powder and 1½ tbsp of Kashmiri red chili powder.
+Mix well.

-• Add the spice mix and black cumin to the dried mango pieces.
-Also, add 1 tablespoon of salt, 1 teaspoon of black salt, ½ teaspoon of asafoetida, 2 teaspoons of vinegar, and the mustard oil mixture.
+• Add the spice mix and black cumin into the dried raw mangoes.
+Add 1 tbsp salt, 1 tsp black salt, ½ tsp asafoetida, 2 tsp vinegar, and the mustard oil.

 • Keep a little oil aside.

-• Mix everything together well and let it sit for another 24 hours.
-Give it a stir every now and then.
+• Mix everything well and let it rest for 24 hours.
+Stir in between in batches.

-• Take a sun-dried glass jar and grease it with the reserved mustard oil.
+• Grease a sun-dried glass jar with the reserved mustard oil.

-• Put the mango pickle inside the jar.
+• Pour the mango pickle inside the jar.

 Subscribe to My YouTube Channel Mitar Cooking!